nidadev/Open-Ai-Integration-with-pdf-reader/README.md

 # Laravel PDF Search with OpenAI Embeddings

 This project is a Laravel application that utilizes OpenAI embeddings for searching through PDF documents.
-It allows you to convert PDF files into searchable vectors using OpenAI's text-embedding models, and perform efficient searches based on user input.

 ## Features

 - Convert PDF files into text and extract relevant information.
-- Generate vector representations using OpenAI embeddings for efficient search.
 - Search through PDF documents using natural language queries.
-- Retrieve relevant chunks of text based on similarity scores.
-- Utilize cosine similarity for accurate search results.
-- Seamless integration with Laravel framework.

 ## Requirements